 Black Currawongs or Black Jays

-The Black Currawong is confined and endemic to the temperate forests of Tasmania and two islands in the Bass Strait.
+The Black Currawongs is confined and endemic to the temperate forests of Tasmania and two islands in the Bass Strait.
 It can become very tame, much like its close relative, the Pied Currawong on the Australian mainland.

 There are three subspecies of the Black Currawong: